vatsatharv/Voter_Registration_Portal/README.md

 A web-based voter registration system built with **Java**, **JSP**, **Servlets**, and **MySQL**.
 The application allows users and administrators to register, login, and access role-based dashboards securely.

 ---
+To access, open run the main.jsp file in Webapp folder

 ## 🚀 Features